alexanderw885/Uni-things/01-School/CSC 370 - Databases/Evaluating Query Performance.md

 in this case, we read in 2 blocks of R and 1 blocks of S, then compare everything we can use the remaining block as a buffer for outputs.
 Since we're taking advantage of blocks, this is significantly faster

+In BLNJ, it's given a smaller and larger thing to loop over, it's better for the smaller item to be the outer loop

+notation:
+B(X) = number of blocks of X
+B(M) = blocks in memory
+B(O) = blocks you can output???

 ##### Naive Linked List
 has 3 operations